Children's Day (Japan)

 Children's Day (こどもの日, Kodomo no hi) is a public holiday in Japan which takes place annually on May 5 and is the final celebration in Golden Week.
 It is a day set aside to respect children's personalities and to celebrate their happiness.
 It was designated a national holiday by the Japanese government in 1948, but has been a day of celebration in Japan since ancient times.

-Children's Day has officially been a day to wish for the happiness of both male and female children since 1948, but its origin, Tango no Sekku, was a day for boys from the Kamakura period in the 12th century to the mid-20th century, and the customs of Children's Day still retain vestiges from that time.
+Children's Day has officially been a day to wish for the happiness of all children since 1948, but its origin, Tango no Sekku, was a day for boys from the Kamakura period in the 12th century to the mid-20th century, and the customs of Children's Day still retain vestiges from that time.